CroudSupport/drone-pipeline-manager/README.md

 # drone-pipeline-manager

 A Drone plugin to interrogate the last commit and determine, based on either tags or commit messages what image (if any) should be published to the container registry.
-The Drone plugin is implemted as a bash script.
+The Drone plugin is implemented as a bash script.
+As well as determining the image tag (if any) this plug in will also write commit infomration to local files.

 ## Usage